 The Stories of the Honors College Class of 2022

-Lauren Dryzer (Arts Management major) plans to use her internships and advocacy research to make an impact on the arts at both the regional and national level.
+Ren Dryzer (Arts Management major) plans to use their internships and advocacy research to make an impact on the arts at both the regional and national level.

 Zachary Kronsberg (Political Science major) worked to bring civil discourse back into politics.